jacquetpi/vmprobe/README.md

 - perfhardwarecache : hardwarecache counters to be registered
 - perftracepoint : tracepoint counters to be registered (*)

-(*) : Will expose counters for each VM AND the host (reset after each read session, you only get values corresponding to specified delay)
+(*) : Will expose counters for each VM AND the host (reset after each "read session", you only get values corresponding to specified delay)

 ## Miscellaneous

 - cgroup v1 only for now (todo : cgroup v2)
 - domain name must be unique
-- be careful with high number of VM as we open a lot of file descriptors on each core(todo : multiplexing)
+- be careful with high number of VM as we may open a lot of file descriptors on each core (todo : multiplexing)
 - output format is for now
     ```bash
     [prefix]_[global|domain]_[{if domain : domain_name}]_[probe|cpu|memory|perf|sched]_[metric]